aljazfrancic/crypto-sniping-bot/README.md

 4. **Monitor the bot actively**
 5. **Keep your dependencies updated**

-## 🔧 Troubleshooting
+## 🔧❓ Troubleshooting

 ### Common Issues

 **"No contract code at address"**

-- Ensure the sniper contract is deployed
+* Ensure the sniper contract is deployed
-- Verify the address in your .env file
+* Verify the address in your .env file

 **"Insufficient funds"**

-- Check wallet balance for both native token and gas
+* Check wallet balance for both native token and gas
-- Ensure BUY_AMOUNT is less than your balance
+* Ensure BUY\_AMOUNT is less than your balance

 **"Connection lost"**

-- Check your RPC endpoint
+* Check your RPC endpoint
-- Use a reliable WebSocket provider
+* Use a reliable WebSocket provider

 **High gas fees**

-- Adjust GAS_PRICE_MULTIPLIER
+* Adjust GAS\_PRICE\_MULTIPLIER
-- Consider using a different network
+* Consider using a different network

-## 🛠️ Development
+## 🛠️💡 Development

 ### Project Structure

 ```
 crypto-sniping-bot/
 ├── contracts/          # Solidity smart contracts